codyburleson/4th-brain-mcp-server/README.md

-# Obsidian MCP Server
+# 4th Brain MCP Server

-An MCP (Model Context Protocol) server for interacting with Obsidian vault markdown notes.
-This server enables Claude and other LLM applications to read, search, and create notes in your Obsidian vault.
+An MCP (Model Context Protocol) server for interacting with markdown notes in a personal knowledge vault.
+This server enables Claude Desktop, Claude Code, and other LLM applications to interact with any personal knowledge management (PKM) system that follows the 4th Brain Open Standards and Guidelines.
+You can learn more about 4th Brain from the [4th Brain Reference Vault for Obsidian](https://github.com/codyburleson/4th-brain-reference-vault).

 ## Features